- About Us

 I’m going to be honest here.
 Until not too very long ago, my relationship with motorcycles was slightly dysfunctional.
 I loved them, no doubt about that, but the relationships were strained — not effortless like I’d wanted it to be.
 You know that saying about holding a handful of sand?
 I think I was holding on too tight.
-I knew that I’d have to fix things, and so I signed myself up for a three day session where professionals would teach me how to treat my motorcycle right.
+I knew that I’d have to fix things, and so I signed myself up for a three day session with the California Superbike School where professionals would teach me how to treat my motorcycle right.
 And boy oh boy, has it worked wonders!
 Our relationship has significantly improved, the motorcycles respond much better to everything I say (and do) to them and we’re much happier spending time alone together.
 I even went down on one knee, something I didn’t think I’d be doing for a while!

 Okay, I’m done making corny comparisons of the California Superbike School to a counselling centre for broken relationships.
 But I have to admit, three days under their guidance and I have never felt more comfortable or more confident riding a motorcycle fast.
 Now I’m not here to write a glowing report on why CSS is a must visit.
 Ten minutes on the internet can tell you that.
 Instead, I’m going to tell you how the school helped me polish my riding, and how it has helped me personally as a rider.